RaphaelRohner/tron-chain-scanner_milestone4/README.md

 # Testing

-HTML5 code is tested using GitPod built-in functionality.\
 All CSS3 code is tested via the W3C CSS Validation Service.\
 The website displays as expected on all devices and browsers used.\
 All Python3 and Django code was tested manually.